 The size of this thing, too, may give a rational person pause: for an overwhelming majority of customers, the Nav.B-Chrono 47 collection is just too big.

 The gadget’s water resistance rating of just 50 meters doesn’t sound particularly reassuring for a sports activity watch.
-Steinhart explicitly states that it is “limited water resistant, no swimming or shower,” however I personally would be very careful even washing my hands while wearing this timekeeper.
+Steinhart explicitly states that it is “limited water-resistant, no swimming or shower,” however I would be very careful even washing my hands while wearing this timekeeper.

-If ergonomics isn’t a problem, then congratulations are in order: the exterior of the timekeeper looks very impressive (I especially like the “historic” oversized crown and the way the anodized orange chronograph “Start/Stop” button plays nicely with the orange elements of the dial.)
+If ergonomics isn’t a problem, then congratulations are in order: the exterior is impressive (I especially like the “historic” oversized crown and the way the anodized orange chronograph “Start/Stop” button plays nicely with the orange elements of the dial.)
 Even the black “vintage” leather strap with its light grey contrast stitching looks interesting enough, although a grey and orange textile strap would probably do the watch more justice.

 The movement here is the good old Caliber ETA Valjoux 7750 in its “Top” grade variety.
-While, even in this price range, the quality of timekeeping still varies noticeably from one mechanism to another (some lower-grade calibers may actually be better at keeping time than some higher-grade ones,) there is still a number of differences between the “Elabore” version (which is considered a base one for the 7750 family) and the one that is marketed as “Top.”
+While, even in this price range, the quality of timekeeping still varies noticeably from one mechanism to another (some lower-grade calibers may be better at keeping time than some higher-grade ones,) there are still several differences between the “Elabore” version (which is considered a base one for the 7750 family) and the one that is marketed as “Top.”

 The second is, of course, the finish with blued screw heads and Geneva stripes on bridges.
 As with their other recent models, Steinhart tried to make the mechanism look even better by adding a gilded and sandblasted (and even partially skeletonized with the brand’s “crown” logo) oscillating weight to the whole assembly, but I still think that the German watchmaker needs to invest more time and effort into designing something more appealing.
 The personalized oscillating weight in its current form doesn’t add much to the gadget’s overall perceived value.